Destination: Italy – Emilia-Romagna

 The main climatic characteristic of the region is the clear difference between summer and winter, scarcely influenced by intermediate seasons.

-Wine production is equally important from an economic point of view.
-Not only Emilia, but also Romagna play a role of primary importance in the culinary field, in fact numerous products (such as the famous Romagna piadina) are exported everywhere.
-Bologna, called “la grassa” (the Fat), offers tourists the opportunity to taste exquisite recipes of the local tradition, often revisited in a modern way.
+Not only Emilia, but also Romagna plays an important role in the culinary field, in fact, countless products (such as the famous Romagna piadina) are exported everywhere.
+Bologna, called “la grassa”, offers tourists the opportunity to enjoy exquisite traditional local recipes, often revised in a modern way.
 Visiting Emilia-Romagna dishes that cannot be missed are the Tagliatelle alla Bolognese, gnocchi fritti, agnello con piselli alla romagnola (lamb with peas) and the fish dish Anguilla di Comacchio (fresh-water eel).

 In the city of Ravenna, the Basilica of San Vitale, dating back to the early Christian and Byzantine style, is a real must (it is included by UNESCO in the list of Italian World Heritage sites).
 Early Christian art is present everywhere in Ravenna, so do not miss a tour of the historic centre to discover the other basilicas and churches.